cameronbweston/Rectify/README.md

 Sick of listening to the same songs over and over?
 Let's Rectify that.

 ## Objective
 Rectify is a playlist *Recommender* for *Spotify* --> Rectify.
 I always love finding and listening to new music.
 However, most of the time I feel like my Spotify Daily Mixes and recommended playlists are a lot of the same stuff that I listen to over and over.
 Also, taking time out of my day to create playlists and find new things on my own gets tedious, time consuming,  and I never know where to start.
 I thought it would be cool if I had more control over my recommended playlists, so I created something that did that by utilizing the Spotify API.
+Want to create a playlist of 100 brand new songs before you step out the door for the day?!?!
+You can do that in 15 seconds with Rectify.

 ## Trello Board
 [Trello](https://trello.com/b/MgP8ipPW/rectify-get-new-spotify-playlists-based-on-your-fav-artists)